 Students have the option to take courses across various departments within the Warwick Business School.
 In come cases, students can arrange to take one course outside of the business school if desired.

-- Students must enroll in a full course load while abroad (equivalent to 15 credit hours per semester).
-At Warwick, ILR students must enroll in five full-time courses (a total of 60 CATS) per semester.
+- Students must enroll in a full course load while abroad (equivalent to 15 credit hours).
+At Warwick, ILR students must enroll in five full-time courses (a total of 60 CATS) during their semester abroad.

-- Students can earn up to 15 ILR elective credits per semester (additional credit cannot be earned for attending the summer term).
+- Students can earn up to 15 ILR elective credits.

 - Courses have to be approved for ILR elective credit.